How to Install CMake on Fedora

 Method 1: Install CMake via Fedora AppStream

 Installing CMake from the Fedora AppStream repository provides a thoroughly tested version that integrates seamlessly with your system package management.
-Although Fedora typically ships stable releases rather than the absolute latest versions, this approach ensures compatibility with other system libraries and receives security updates through the standard DNF workflow.
+The repository version receives security updates through the standard DNF workflow and maintains compatibility with other system libraries.
 As a result, most C++ developers, DevOps engineers, and build system administrators find the repository version sufficient for daily work.
-Therefore, choose source compilation only when you need features exclusive to newer releases or when debugging upstream CMake issues.

 Update Fedora Before CMake Installation